wanderleyteixeira/nvram-backup/README.md

-This script will backup specific [NVRAM](http://en.wikipedia.org/wiki/Non-volatile_random-access_memory “NVRAM”) variables and its values, and generate a script to restore the common settings.
-It is helpful after an upgrade or in the event of problems since TomatoUSB capability to backup and restore is not reliable.
+This script will backup specific [NVRAM](http://en.wikipedia.org/wiki/Non-volatile_random-access_memory “NVRAM”) variables and its values, and generates a script that can be used later to restore configurations.
+It is helpful after an upgrade or in the event of problems.

-I have been using this simple backup script for the past year.
-It runs every month automatically to backup my selected settings, and generates a script that can be used later to restore configurations.

 Basic Requirements
 ---------------------